You can find out about our assessments of applications for the quality mark here.

 To gain the Accredited Registers quality mark organisations have to prove that they are committed to public protection and that they meet the Authority’s high standards.

 When organisations apply for the quality mark our assessment of their application is presented to an Accreditation Panel.

-The Authority will check if organisations have acted on learning points as part of their annual review of accreditation and will stipulate a timeframe for any instructions or conditions to be implemented.
+The Authority will check if organisations have acted on recommendations as part of their annual review of accreditation and will stipulate a timeframe for any conditions to be implemented.
 Registers that are successful and achieve the quality mark are listed on Find a Register.